machal/cssmine-content/content/npm-bower.md

 Bower vs NPM
 ------------

-Now, let's review differences based on their purpose:
+Now, let’s review differences based on their purpose:

 -   NPM is a package system for Javascript.
 A coder uses it for personal development needs.